 You must be aware of the NIH Financial Conflict of Interest Policy and Complete the NIH Training Module.

 2018 FCOI Training Module: https://grants.nih.gov/grants/policy/coi/tutorial2018/story_html5.html

 Your NIH proposal must be approved by Terry Karpinski (Assistant Controller) and Provost

 Please contact and work with Terry Karpinski on your budget well before the submission deadline.
 P: 740-427-5712 E: firstname.lastname@example.org

-Download and complete your SF424 (R&R) application package, save, and send a copy to Jami.
+Download and complete your SF424 (R&R) or designated application package, save, and send a copy to Jami.